 - “I doubt that your friend really meant that.”

 - “I’m sure you misunderstood the professor when he said that.”

-Although these may sound like reassuring phrases, each one tells the listener that he is wrong in his understanding of, or feelings about, a situation.
-He then may either argue back or shut down and stop talking, because he feels that you haven’t truly heard or understood his feelings.
+Although these may sound like reassuring phrases, each one tells the listener that they are wrong in their understanding of, or feelings about, a situation.
+They then may either argue back or shut down and stop talking, because they feel that you haven’t truly heard or understood their feelings.
 Obviously, neither of these reactions is what we want to happen.

 Habit #2: Advice Giving

 Parents love to give advice.
 We often see it as our responsibility to impart our wisdom to our children.
 In the right context, advice is appropriate and is even welcomed by our students.
 They may even ask for it.
 However, constantly giving advice may send a message to your student that you don’t think they are capable of making a decision or solving a problem without you.
 Rather than helping your student to feel empowered, you retain the wisdom and power.
 Eventually, your student may stop discussing problems with you in order to avoid being given unsolicited advice.

 Simply being aware of these two listening habits can help to improve your communication with your college student.

 Before you jump in to minimize their problem, validate it and just listen to their story.
 Bite your tongue and just listen.
 Encourage your student to tell you the whole story and to describe their feelings about the situation.
 Let them vent.
 Recognize that your student’s feelings are real; even if you think they may be inflated or misdirected.
 Help your student think about how they might respond to the situation by asking some simple questions or encouraging them to explore their feelings.